raulgarcia66/raulgarcia66.github.io/_pages/about.md

   - /about.html
 ---

 I am a third-year PhD student at Rice University, in the department of Computational Applied Mathematics & Operations Research.
-I have broad interests in mixed-integer programming, stochastic optimization, mathematical software, operations research, and deep learning.
 Before Rice, I obtained my BS in Applied Mathematics from the University of California, Davis.

 Research Interests
 =====